Abhishekkaddipudi/Ecommerce_Sales_Analysis/README.md

 # Ecommerce_Sales_Analysis

+## Business Problem:

+The e-commerce company, XYZ Retailers, has been experiencing a decline in overall profitability despite consistent growth in sales.
+The company is concerned about the diminishing profit margins and is seeking to identify the root causes of this issue.
+The management has provided a dataset containing detailed information about orders, customers, and products.
+The challenge is to conduct a comprehensive analysis to uncover insights that can help address the declining profitability and formulate strategies to improve the overall financial performance.

+## Specific Aspects to Address:

+**Profitability Decline**: Investigate the specific products, categories, and customer segments that have witnessed a decline in profitability over the past few years.

+**Discount Impact**: Understand the impact of discounts on both sales and profit.
+Identify whether excessive discounting is contributing to the decline in overall profitability.

+**Product Performance**: Identify which products or categories are underperforming in terms of profitability.
+Determine whether certain products should be promoted, re-priced, or phased out.

+**Geographic Analysis**: Explore regional variations in profitability.
+Identify regions where profit margins are lower and investigate potential reasons behind these variations.

+**Customer Segmentation**: Analyze the profitability of different customer segments (Consumer, Corporate).
+Identify which segments contribute the most to profitability and whether there are opportunities for targeted marketing or pricing strategies.

+**Supply Chain Efficiency**: Investigate whether delays in shipping or inefficiencies in the supply chain are impacting costs and subsequently reducing overall profitability.

 ## Objective:
 The E-commerce Sales Analysis project aims to provide valuable insights into the sales performance of a company's products through a comprehensive examination of the provided dataset.
 The dataset includes essential information such as order details, customer information, product attributes, and financial metrics.